-If you or a family member have become seriously ill from eating food contaminated by Salmonella bacteria, you might have good reason to contact an attorney who specializes in personal-injury cases that involve a foodborne illness.
+If you or a family member have become seriously ill from eating food contaminated by Salmonella bacteria, you might have good reason to contact an attorney who specializes in personal injury cases that involve a foodborne illness.
 Elliot Olsen is one such attorney.
 He has been helping people injured by Salmonella for two decades.
 His experience has taught him how to conduct the necessary investigation by asking the right questions.

 The incubation period — the amount of time between eating food contaminated with Salmonella and the start of symptoms — can make it difficult to determine the exact cause of your illness.
 However, if you learn that a food you recently consumed is the cause of an outbreak of Salmonella, you might have a claim, and therefore a need to contact Elliot Olsen for a free consultation.